alephobjects/ohai-kit/README.md

     }
 }
 ```
-Or set it up to use a MySQL database for example :
+Or set it up to use a PostgreSQL, Oracle or MySQL database for example :
 ```
 DATABASES = {
     'default': {